DjFix/studioone_functions/README.md

 - **getTracks** (_selected [bool]_)</br>
 Returns an array of arrange tracks</br>
-Argument: None or 0 = all tracks, 1 = selected tracks
+Argument is optional: None or 0 = all tracks, 1 = selected tracks

 - **getTracksByName** (string, _[integer]_)</br>
 Returns an array of arrange tracks where the track name contains the string.
 Matching: 0 or none = no case sensitivity, 1 = case sensitive matching

 - **renameTracks** (find _[string]_, replace _[string]_)</br>
-Replace parts of all track name.
+Replace parts of all track names.
 Case sensitive matching (search string, replacment string)

 - **selectTrack** (track _[object]_)</br>
 Use this to optionally select tracks when iterating when necessary